OGGM/community/code-of-conduct.md

 👋🏽 Welcome to the [OGGM](https://oggm.org) community!
 We’re excited to have you with us.
 Please take a moment to read and accept our Code of Conduct, which outlines the values that make our community strong, inclusive, and respectful.
 We also invite you to review our [Mission Statement](mission) to understand the shared goals and vision that guide us.

+## Summary

+We wish our community to be:

+- nice
+- open
+- collaborative

 ## Introduction

 We are a collaborative network of people from various backgrounds and interests, who seek to advance glacier evolution modelling through open-source and open-science practices as well as online and in-person networking.
 Openness, collaboration, diversity and inclusion make our community strong.
 Thus, we want to be clear about how to sustain those values together.